Duo for Students, Retirees & Guests

 • Jan.
 13: Phone call option retires (using a phone call to authenticate is no longer an option for faculty/staff).

-• Feb 4.: all retirees, faculty emeriti and guest NetID accounts will be auto-enrolled in and use Duo.
+• Feb 4.: all retirees, faculty emeriti and individual guest NetID accounts will be auto-enrolled in and use Duo.
+See

 • Feb.
-11 through April: all remaining students will be auto-enrolled in small groups by TU and will need to configure their accounts at towson.edu/netid.
-Specific timing to be communicated in advance.
+18 through April: all remaining students will be auto-enrolled in small groups by TU.
+See

-• spring: Duo MFA enrollment is required for all NetID holders.
+• spring: Duo MFA required for all NetID holders.

 About Duo